Risk & Insurance

 Edward Baniak (firstname.lastname@example.org) is the Associate Publisher of Risk & Insurance.
 In addition to managing a very successful sales territory in the Northeast and Bermuda, Edward also coordinates various operational functions at the magazine.
 Having started his career with R&I in 1998, he is the longest tenured team member.
 Edward graduated from Delaware Valley College with a degree in business.
 He currently enjoys playing goalie for a few local hockey teams, fishing, golfing, the OBX and spending time with his family.

-Kristie Flowers (firstname.lastname@example.org) is Project Coordinator at Risk & Insurance.
+Kristie Flowers (email@example.com) is Project Manager at Risk & Insurance.
 She manages the execution of all custom projects and content offerings by working closely with the sales and editorial teams.
 Prior to joining Risk & Insurance in 2012, she worked in the banking industry.
 Kristie graduated from the University of Maine in 2010 with a degree in Journalism, concentrated on Advertising.

 Nate Yeagle (firstname.lastname@example.org) is a National Account Executive at Risk & Insurance.
 He co-manages business development for the magazine.
 Prior to joining R&I in 2008, Nate worked in corporate sales, marketing, and business development for a number of large retail organizations.
 Nate graduated from St. Joseph’s University, in Philadelphia, with a Master’s in Business Administration focused in Management and an Undergraduate degree in Marketing.